Have you wondered how to talk to your loved ones about what medical care you would or wouldn’t want in a medical crisis?

 With more than 30 clinical sites, numerous community partners, and over 300 trained advance care planning facilitators, we are actively engaging the Greater Richmond, Virginia community in changing the culture about future medical decision-making.

-Honoring Choices® Virginia is a collaborative of the Richmond Academy of Medicine, Bon Secours Richmond Health System, HCA Virginia and VCU Health launched by the Academy in early 2015.
+Honoring Choices® Virginia was founded as a collaborative of the Richmond Academy of Medicine, Bon Secours Richmond Health System, HCA Virginia and VCU Health launched by the Academy in early 2015.
 Our partners assist individuals and their loved ones in having important conversations about future medical decisions.

 As a Respecting Choices® First Steps® partner, we provide facilitator and instructor training for our clinical partners, community organizations and interested individuals from across the Commonwealth.
 We also offer community educational programming for groups across the Greater Richmond metropolitan area.

 Our current grant-funded work is focused on how to best serve all patients in providing the information they need, in the manner in which they prefer it to be delivered, so that they can feel confident that they are equipped and empowered to make future medical decisions.

 See our profile page in the ConnectVA Non-Profit Directory

 Real, local stories about loved ones and choices they wish they could have made.